-“In a fusion of east and west, tradition and modernity, my art resonates and evolves.
-The story I want to share is my challenge as an artist, a woman, a Muslim and an American-born Iraqi, living outside the motherland.”
+“My art resonates and evolves in a fusion of East and West, tradition and modernity.
+The story I want to share is my challenge as an artist, a woman, a Muslim and an American-born Iraqi living outside the motherland.”

-Her work is in notable public collections including the British Museum, Rotterdam Wereld Museum, National Museum for Women in the Arts (USA), Jordan National Museum (Amman), Barjeel Art Foundation (UAE), Al-Mansouria Foundation (Paris), Aga Khan Foundation (Canada) and distinguished private collections including Hussain Ali Harba (Turin Italy), Ibrahimi and Ali Husri (Jordan), the late Basil al-Rahim (London) and important others.
-Maysaloun Faraj lives and works in London.
+Her work is held in notable private and public collections worldwide, including Mathaf Modern (Doha Qatar), the British Museum, Rotterdam Wereld Museum, National Museum for Women in the Arts (USA), Jordan National Museum (Amman), Barjeel Art Foundation (UAE), Al-Mansouria Foundation (Paris), Aga Khan Foundation (Canada) and esteemed private collections including Hussain Ali Harba (Turin Italy), Ibrahimi and Ali Husri (Jordan), the late Basil al-Rahim (London), Hamad Abdulla & Nasser al-Khori (Houston & Doha) and important others.

 @maysalounfaraj